stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/preparing-env-for-pipeline-as-code/prepare-env.md

 1. Replace `<tenant>` with your actual namespace.

 Apply the file to the cluster.
-You can do this directly through the openshift console or you can run oc apply.
+You can do this directly through the Openshift console or you can run oc apply.

 ## Create a Security Context Constraint (SCC)